 Data from NASA shows the Earth gradually heating up since the late 19th century.
 Since the year 2000, this trend seems to have accelerated as shown in the visualization of the data released.
-May 2020 was about 1.5° C hotter than the average month recorded on Earth since 1880.
+December 2020 was just 1.34° C colder than the average month recorded on Earth since 1880.
+In past decades, December was frequently 2 to 2.5° C colder.

 As seen by the monthly temperatures of selected years since 1880, winter temperature is naturally below the multiyear mean of the reference period, which is a single figure showing the monthly mean temperature over a long period of time irrespective of seasons.
 Summer temperatures are naturally above the base period multiyear mean but have been diverging further and further from it.